 The Caribbean Basin Trade Partnership Act (CBTPA) focuses primarily on the preferential treatment of textile and apparel products.
-Articles accorded duty-free and quota-free treatment include apparel assembled in a beneficiary country from fabric wholly formed and cut in the United States from U.S. made yarn, or from a fabric made in the United States from U.S. made yarn, other items granted preferential treatment include hand-loomed, handmade, and folklore articles.
+It added several eligibility criteria and set the transitional period of CBERA preferential treatment to run from October 1, 2000 through September 30, 2008.
+Articles accorded duty-free and quota-free treatment include apparel assembled in a beneficiary country from fabric wholly formed and cut in the United States from U.S. made yarn, or from a fabric made in the United States from U.S. made yarn, cut in a beneficiary country and sewn together there with U.S. made yarn.
+Duty-free access for apparel knit in the region is subject to an annual cap, with separate limits for knit apparel and t-shirts.